slott56/slott56.github.io/Pelican/content/blog/2007/08/2007_08_05-use_cases_why_cases_and_the_bentley_test.rst

 Including the business requirements can simplify or focus the use cases.
-If we can't articulate the business need, then we have the :strong:`I Get A Bentley`\ ™ requirements.
+If we can't articulate the business need, then we have the **I Get A Bentley**\ ™ requirements.